winning-DevOps-Project/ie-bank-infra-2024/README.md

 -The connection of Slaack-Zoom was not working, so we used normal zoom, whatsapp and slack calls to have meetings online.

--We couldnt connect azure with Slack
+-We connected Azure-alerts with slack, through slack webhooks.

 -The conexion github-azure devops, was not completed due to problems with azure devops, when we tryed to connect it, it appears a message saying that we arent part of a group that has the persmissions, but wevery member of devOpps is inside that group.